 Kim Case, Ph.D., is the Director of Faculty Success in the Office of the Provost at Virginia Commonwealth University.
 As Director, she develops and implements faculty mentoring programs, supports faculty career development and scholarship productivity, and oversees the Center for Teaching and Learning Excellence.

-Dr. Case is a social psychologist by training and applies critical race theory, feminist theory, queer theory, and intersectional theory to her teaching, research, and service.
+As a social psychologist by training, she applies critical race theory, feminist theory, queer theory, and intersectional theory to her teaching, research, and service.
 Her mixed-methods research examines ally behavior when encountering bias and interventions to increase understanding of intersectionality and systemic privilege and cultivate inclusive spaces within educational and workplace settings.
 Her pedagogical scholarship addresses diversity-course effectiveness, inclusive classroom practices, and teaching for social justice.

 Dr. Case is editor of three books: